 Questions regarding service dog training leave should be directed to Human Resources, Benefits Services Section, or to the website: http://www.utexas.edu/hr/.

-A student, employee, or visitor to campus who wishes to file a disability discrimination complaint should contact the Office for Inclusion and Equity at 512-471-1849.
+A student, employee, or visitor to campus who wishes to file a disability discrimination complaint should contact the Department of Investigation and Adjudication at 512-471-3701.
 Students, employees, and visitors with concerns about potential discrimination may also contact state and federal organizations for guidance.

 - Disability Rights Texas: https://www.disabilityrightstx.org/